Home GM 6.2L EcoTec3 L86/L87 Engine

 GM 6.2L L86/L87 Reliability Summary

 Drawing the line, is the 6.2-liter EcoTec3 a good, reliable engine?
 Yes, it's not unreliable by any means.
 Of course, the engine is not perfect, and problems will occur, especially with age.
 But it also does not mean that the common problems above occur on every 6.2 EcoTec3 V8.
-To extend the engine life, use premium 93-octane gasoline, pour only recommended oil, and keep your vehicle well maintained.
+To extend the engine life, use premium 93-octane gasoline, pour only the recommended oil, and keep your vehicle well maintained.
 With regular service intervals and proper maintenance, Chevy/GMC 6.2 L86/L87 engines can last over 250,000 miles.